raymondmarfurt/challenge/Readme.md

   - For scaling, the obvious choice would be to add kafka nodes and increase partitions.
 Both will require additional logic in the consumer.
 Besides the architectural changes, we can
     * migrate to Java client and compare performance
     * tune kafka and consumer/producer parameter, e.g. buffer sizes
+  - File format: JSON for sure is a good choice.
+From a pure performance perspective, CSV has advantages - but of course many disadvantages.
+An alternative would be Avro.
+For Avro, as for other optimized formats, a schema is necessary.
+This would be beneficial anyway to validate input data.
+But is not (or hardly?) possible with the suggested input data, which shows variations in its format.